Father of the Pride: Production

 In 2002, Jeffrey Katzenberg came up with the idea for the series when he visited Siegfried & Roy's show in Las Vegas: "I thought, I wonder what it's like for those lions.
 What must life be like from their point of view?
 [They're] living in Las Vegas, trying to raise a family and earn a living.
 In animation, we look for those things — a way to look at our lives through a fantasy world.
 It allows us to take on subjects that are too difficult to do with real people.
 It allows us to be more controversial.
 Edgier.
 There can be parody and innuendo and satire.
 Things can be sophisticated in a way that even our feature films can't be."

 According to Katzenberg, the series was created for "an 18- to 49-year-old.
 It's not about checking to make sure you don't leave the 6-, 7- and 8-year-olds behind.
 This is purely an adult show."

 Each episode cost an estimated $2 million to $2.5 million to produce, making it at the time of its release one of the most expensive half-hour television comedies ever.

 Long before its broadcast, the series was nearly cancelled, following the near-death of Roy Horn in October 2003; but after his condition improved, Siegfried & Roy urged NBC to continue production.
 Katzenberg recalled, "There was a short period of time where we all just rocked out on our heels and couldn't be particularly creative and certainly not very funny.
 But Siegfried kept saying, every step of the way, that this show meant so much to them.
 So much to Roy.
 Then, even more than it ever did."

 Opening sequence

 The opening sequence starts off with a red sports car, with the Nevada license plate "MAGIC1", being driven by Siegfried and Roy past many of the attractions in Las Vegas.
 Cast names are presented on the marquees of the Strip hotels that, along with the Mirage, belonged to the MGM / Mirage Group at the time, before the car swerves into the Mirage Hotel.
 The scene then changes to the lions' house.
-Larry (voiced by John Goodman) gets woken up by his wife Kate (voiced by Cheryl Hines), late for his performance, on the couch before dashing towards the stage (but not before having a beer given to him by Snack {voiced by Orlando Jones} at the Watering Hole).
+Larry gets woken up by his wife Kate, late for his performance, on the couch before dashing towards the stage (but not before having a beer given to him by Snack at the Watering Hole).
 Larry sings a rendition of Elvis Presley's "Viva Las Vegas" as the background music throughout the title sequence.